 The Money-Saving Baby Checklist

-It need not be a scare story or a deterrent on having kids.
+The fact that babies cost money shouldn’t be a deterrent on having kids.
 What it does mean though is that it becomes imperative to be sensible with your money, and find ways to save wherever you can.
 Whether it’s a few quid here or there, or a long-term savings plan, thriftiness is a state of mind you should be trying to get into as soon as possible.

 Here are six easy money savers to get you started…

 In all their excitement, so many new parents will head to the shops and get sucked into buying designer or trendy clothes for their newborns.
 Opting for labels can be a real waste though.
 Babies simply need comfortable and safe clothing, and will grow out of it in no time anyway.
 You also don’t want to set any precedents which could risk them becoming materialistic from a young age.
 Even family and friends may be inclined to splash out on such clothing items for a baby shower.
 Perhaps you can quietly urge them to put their money to better use instead.

 Get your free dental and meds

 A lot of women aren’t aware that those who are pregnant, or have given birth in the last 12 months are entitled to free dental treatment and prescriptions throughout the UK on the NHS.
 It’s a freebie that can save you hundreds of pounds, and all you need is a valid maternity certificate (or maternity exemption certificate).

 Get your full maternity and paternity pay entitlement